Step 1. Choose your course

 After you submit your application, you'll receive a confirmation email with your unique student ID and application reference number.
 If anything is missing from your application, we'll email you.

-Assessment of your application will take approximately 8-12 weeks for most graduate research degrees, however, some graduate schools assess applications in rounds on particular dates.
+Assessment of your application will take approximately 8-12 weeks for most graduate research courses, however, some graduate schools assess applications in rounds on particular dates.
 Check with the graduate faculty for more details.

 If you are selected for admission, we'll email you directly with an offer.